 - Emergency Firefighters (EFF) receive overtime pay for all hours worked in excess of 40 hours in the workweek.
 Mandatory day(s) off DO NOT apply to meeting the 40-hour threshold for overtime calculation purposes. - General Government Unit (GGU) Overtime eligible members receive overtime pay in accordance with their contract.
 Mandatory day(s) off, leave hours, and paid non-worked holidays DO NOT apply to meeting the threshold for overtime calculation purposes.
 All hours worked on a holiday will be compensated at 11⁄2 times the members' regular hourly rate and do apply toward meeting the threshold for overtime calculation. - Supervisory Unit (SU)-Overtime Eligible Members receive overtime pay in accordance with their contract.
 Mandatory day(s) off, leave hours, and paid holidays DO NOT apply to meeting the hours worked threshold for overtime calculation purposes.
-All hours worked on a holiday by an overtime eligible employee will be compensated at 1/2 times the members' regular hourly rate (Article 25.7) and do apply toward meeting the threshold for overtime calculation. - GGU and SU Overtime Ineligible Employees Provisions for working on fire activities, DNR all-risk response activities; compensation 17-GG-197, (see Appendix A).
-GGU provisions for working on fire activities have not yet been determined past 6/30/2019; please see your Area Admin.
+All hours worked on a holiday by an overtime eligible employee will be compensated at 11/2 times the members' regular hourly rate (Article 25.7) and do apply toward meeting the threshold for overtime calculation.